Doctor of Philosophy in Christian Studies

 • Students who are believed to have a reasonable possibility of acceptance are invited to participate in entrance exams and faculty interviews.

-• Exams and interviews are held remotely via Zoom (travel to campus not required) once each month.
+• Exams and interviews are held on various Fridays throughout the year, and are administered remotely via Zoom (travel to campus not required).

 • For more information on Entrance Exams, click here.